 One of the challenges that many people face when dealing with end-time Bible prophecy is the multitude of views and positions on various prophetic themes.
 For example, some believe that the Rapture of the church will precede the rise of Antichrist and the tribulation period.
 Others feel that the church will go through the entire tribulation.
 How do we come to grips with the many different views?
 Who is right?
-What I would like to do over the next several weeks is take a look at the four major positions on Biblical prophecy and highlight their differences.
-Looking at these four positions will not cover every difference there is with respect to prophetic interpretation, but they are the main viewpoints, and most – if not all – positions on Bible prophecy will fall under one of these four interpretive schemes.
+What I would like to do over the next several weeks is take a look at four major positions related Biblical prophecy and highlight their differences.
+Looking at these four positions will not cover every difference there is with respect to prophetic interpretation, but they are major interpretive schemes, and most – if not all – positions on Bible prophecy will fall under one of these four interpretive schemes.
 I believe that it is important to look at these four positions, since the reality of varying viewpoints – and the challenge that presents to those who are searching for the truth – is an inescapable reality when dealing with this subject matter.
 It needs to be dealt with honestly, and practically.

 There is a key passage of Scripture that is central to the debate between these four positions.
 It is found in the Book of Revelation: